Honors in Science, Technology, and Society

 - Prepare a thesis proposal of approximately 10 pages according to the Guidelines for Proposals outlined by the Program in Science, Technology, and Society (see below) and outlining the major research questions and methods to be used.

 - Submit an application form and proposal to the Director of the Program in Science, Technology, and Society by the established application deadline.
+For 2020-21, the application and proposal deadline is Friday, September 18.

 A proposal of approximately 5-10 pages crafted in consultation with your thesis advisor will help you define what you are doing (and why).